Below is some useful information regarding the registration of a death. For help and advice call us on 0800 3 10 11 12 or get in touch online.

 This web page is intended to provide an outline of what needs to be done to register a death.

-If a person has died due to natural causes and a doctor was treating that person at least 14 days prior to death then the doctor treating can issue a Medical Certificate free of charge.
+If a person has died due to natural causes and a doctor was treating that person at least 14 days prior to death then that doctor can issue a Medical Certificate free of charge.
 If there was no doctor providing treatment then the Coroner may issue the Medical Certificate.

 Registration Of Death